 You can spend time writing your design brief, a document that clearly sets out all that you want your architect to know and understand about your unique family dynamic and what is important to you to include in the design of your [new] home.

 Your design brief is a live document and can change but it’s the starting point for discussions with your architect, or when selecting your architect.
 There are pragmatic inclusions such; your budget and how many bedrooms and bathrooms you’d like, but what you really want to understand are your why[s].
 For more information on how to write a brief, follow the link to our post about design briefs and download our guided templates for writing a brief.

 The building process from start to finish takes time, particularly if town planning approval is required.
 Starting the design process now whilst the market is quietening can put you ahead of the market when the time is right for you, putting you in a good position to make the most of competitive prices, your choice of builder and potentially a quicker turnaround for approvals and permits.

 Planning your [new] home ahead of time, having a design and documentation package ready to go, makes it possible to move forward with your build when the timing suits you, rather than rushing the design and documentation process when you are looking to start your build.

-The design and documentation process is a fraction of the construction cost, as we say, don’t let the fear about what the fee might be stop you from being pleasantly surprised by what the fee actually is.
+The design and documentation process is an investment that is a fraction of the construction cost, so don’t let the fear about what the fee might be stop you from being pleasantly surprised by what the fee actually is.

-Now is the perfect time to renovate your home and moving forward with planning your dream renovation or new build will give you the time needed to properly assess your why[s], develop your brief and adequately consider the design.
+Now is the perfect time to move forward with planning your dream renovation or new build.
+It will give you the time needed to properly assess your why[s], develop your brief and adequately consider the design.
 You are not committing to building right now, but you will be ready to move forward with your build when you decide the time is right.

-Improving your lifestyle and increasing the value and useability and energy efficiency of your home is always a good move.
+Improving your lifestyle and increasing the value and usability and energy efficiency of your home is always a good move.